Sierra Leone: Sports

 Association football is by far the most popular sport in Sierra Leone.
 Children, youth and adult are frequently seen playing street football across Sierra Leone.
 There are organised youth and adult football tournaments across the country, and there are various primary and secondary schools with football teams across Sierra Leone.

 The Sierra Leone national football team, popularly known as the Leone Stars, represents the country in international competitions.
 It has never qualified for the FIFA World Cup but participated in the 1994 and 1996 African Cup of Nations.
-When the national football team, the Leone Stars, have a match, Sierra Leoneans across the country come together united in support of the national team and people rush to their local radio and television stations to follow the live match.
-The country's national television network, The Sierra Leone Broadcasting Corporation (SLBC) broadcasts the national football team live match, along with many local radio stations across the country.
+When the national football team, the Leone Stars, have a match, Sierra Leoneans across the country come together united in support of the national team.

-When the Leone Stars win an important match, many youth across the county rush to the street to celebrate.
 Many of the Sierra Leone national team footballers play for teams based in Europe although virtually all of them started professional football in the Sierra Leone National Premier League.
 Many of the national team footballers are celebrities across Sierra Leone and they are often well known by the general population.
-Some of Sierra Leonean international footballers include Mohamed Kallon, Mohamed Bangura, Rodney Strasser, Kei Kamara, Ibrahim Teteh Bangura, Mustapha Dumbuya, Christian Caulker, Alhassan Bangura, Sheriff Suma, Osman Kakay, Mohamed Kamara, Umaru Bangura and Julius Gibrilla Woobay.
+Some of Sierra Leonean international footballers include Mohamed Kallon, Mohamed Bangura, Rodney Strasser, Kei Kamara, Ibrahim Teteh Bangura, Mustapha Dumbuya, Christian Caulker, Alhassan Bangura, Sheriff Suma, Osman Kakay, Medo Kamara, Umaru Bangura and Julius Gibrilla Woobay.